Lee-Git22/Basic_ruby_projects/README.md

 Stockpicker: A method that takes an array of stock prices for each day and returns a pair of days representing the best day to buy and sell for highest profits.
   - Used two loops to iterate over every index pairing to find the highest profit pairing
   - Realized I had to converted array elements to integers before subtracing here `current_profit = stocks[sell_index].to_i - stocks[buy_index].to_i`

+Bubblesort: A method that takes an unsorted array and returns a sorted array using a bubblesort algorithm.
+  -